nomnom-insights/nomnom.lockjaw/README.md

 Internally we use a lock ID which is an integer.
 The lock is established **per connection** (session), meaning the following is true:

 - if the current connection holds the lock for given ID, acquiring it again will still hold the lock and return true
-- if the current connection doesn't hold the lock for given ID, acquiring it again will return false, *unless the lock was release in the meantime*
+- if the current connection doesn't hold the lock for given ID, attempting to acquire it  will return false, *unless the lock was released in the meantime*
-- if the connection is stopped, in a clean way (system/component stop) or jvm process exists (crash, or restart) - **the lock is released**
+- if the connection is stopped, in a clean way (system/component stop) or jvm process exits (crash, or restart) - **the lock is released**

-It's important that you use the right connection type, when using tools like pgBouncer, as they might mess with the advisory locks and when they are (not) acquired.
+It's important that you use the right connection type, especially when using tools like pgBouncer, as they might mess with the advisory locks and when they are (not) acquired.
 [See here for more details](https://electron0zero.xyz/blog/til-connection-pooling-and-pgbouncer).

 ### Lock IDs

-Internally lock ids are just integers, and Lockjaw it easier to create them - we create an id out of a provided `name`.
+On Postgres level lock ids are just integers, and Lockjaw makes it easier to create them - we create an id out of a provided `name` configuration option.
 We use the CRC algorithm for ensuring that given string always produces same integer.
 Inspired by [Zencoder's Locker library](https://github.com/zencoder/locker/blob/master/lib/locker/advisory.rb#L97-L101).

-Note that we only support simple way of locking - by single a ID, it's possible to have to use Postgres locks with a pair of IDs, but it's not supported by Lockjaw (so far).
+Note that we only support simple way of locking - by single a ID.
+Postgres also offers a way of locking with two (numerical) IDs, but it's not supported by Lockjaw (at the moment).

 ## Usage